beakeyz/lighthouse-os/README.md

 ## Build & Run

 Before you can build/run anything, you need to build and install the custom toolchain for this kernel.
-This is done by running the build-toolchain.sh script which will download and extract the sources and then prompt the user a few times to get shit up and running.
+This is done by running the `build-cross.sh` script which will download and extract the sources and then prompt the user a few times to get shit up and running.
 This process can take a while, but there might be prompts that need your attention, so leaving it completely alone is not recommended.